parjanya20/ScalableOOD/README.md

 ```

 ### Example
-A complete example using tree structure data is provided in `Example.ipynb`.
+A complete example is provided in `Example.ipynb`.

 ## Citation